d-stoll/attio-stripe/TERMS.md

 ## 10. Warranty

 The Services and all Output, information, content and materials included on or otherwise made available to the User through the Services are provided on an “AS IS” and “AS AVAILABLE” basis.
-Daniel Stoll makes no representation on warranties of any kind, express or implied, as to the accuracy, completeness, timeliness, or reliability of the information or the operation of the Services.
+Daniel Stoll makes no representations or warranties of any kind, express or implied, as to the accuracy, completeness, timeliness, or reliability of the information or the operation of the Services.
 User expressly agrees the use of the Services is at the sole risk of the User.
 Daniel Stoll disclaims all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose.

 ## 11. Amendments